Tis the season to add a little more color.

 Winter Color: In general try to compensate in winter with dark shaded!
 Try experimenting with rich browns.
 These colors work very well during the festive months.

 Don’t be afraid to be bold especially if you are going out during the party season.
 Even glitter or shimmer powder applied all over the face can give a different, but flattering look for the winter.
-Don’t over do it or you’ll look like something out of a circus.
-For a very subtle and healthy look for evening events finish off with dusting shimmer powder on the top of your cheeks, top of the nose and chin.
+Don’t overdo it or you’ll look like something out of a circus.
+For a very subtle and healthy look for the evening, events finish off with dusting shimmer powder on the top of your cheeks, top of the nose and chin.
 The effect when light touches the face is quite magical.

 Remember as always a little maintenance goes a long way so, stay away from extreme heat (and cold if possible), moisturize often to counter the effects of dry and flaking skin and you’ll maintain a naturally healthy appearance.
 Counteract natures drab gray hues and short days with wearing more vibrant colors when applying make-up.
 If lucky enough to get out during the party season then turn it up and try color palettes and effects you wouldn’t normally use.